Environment and sustainable development in doctoral education

 Infection biology: The doctoral programme provides education in how infectious diseases arise and spread, how infectious agents interact with humans, and how infectious diseases can be prevented and treated.
 Considering infectious diseases potential effect on the individual and the society, the programme contributes to maintaining a good environment and to strengthen social and economic sustainability.
 Eco-labelling and environmental certifications are considered for the programme’s procurements.
 Teachers are encouraged to use electronic educational materials instead of printouts.

 The Doctoral Programme in Epidemiology constitute a coherent and systematic structure, including basic and advanced courses in theory and methods, as well as courses focused on specific areas of epidemiological applications.
 In some of the educational activities, e-learning modules or blended learning approaches are used.

 Doctoral courses in environment and sustainable development

-As of the autumn 2013, all newly admitted doctoral students whose studies are carried out either fully or partially in a laboratory are to attend a compulsory course in Laboratory Safety (1,8 higher education credits) which provides instruction on the safe handling of substances hazardous to the environment during laboratory work.
+All newly admitted doctoral students whose studies are carried out either fully or partially in a laboratory attend a compulsory course in Laboratory Safety (1,8 higher education credits) which provides instruction on the safe handling of substances hazardous to the environment during laboratory work.